-A special feature of Mukuyu farm is its low pressure irrigation system, with cheap water storage tanks.
+A special feature of Mukuyu Farm is its low pressure irrigation system, with inexpensive water storage tanks.
 These are simple earth embankments with a plastic liner, linked for irrigation with Kenyan-made PE pipes.
-Their sizes are flexible, and such basins can contain anything between 30-100,000 ltr of water.
+Their sizes are flexible, and such basins can contain anything between 30 - 100,000 litres of water.

-Simple techniques like mulching to limit evaporation, stressing mango trees for out-of-season production, creation of impenetrable hedges with indigenous acacias are all appealing features for visitors, willing to learn.
+Simple techniques like mulching to limit evaporation, stressing mango trees for out-of-season production and creation of impenetrable hedges with indigenous acacias are all appealing features for visitors willing to learn.

-Another synergy for BGF is that it is a research ground for its own activities.
-An example is the occurrence of a stem cancer on mukau, which after analysis proved to be of bacterial origin.
-Similarly, several more, small, facts contribute to a continuous incremental improvement for BGF’s plantation management.
-The synergies also work the other way round, as Mukuyu Farm has benefited of the continuous quality improvement system as practised in BGF.
+Another synergy for BGF is that Mukuyu Farm is a research ground for BGF's activities.
+An example is the occurrence of a stem cancer on mukau, which after analysis proved to be of bacterial origin and treatable.
+Similarly, other small issues contribute to a continuous incremental improvement for BGF's plantation management.
+The synergies also work the other way round, as Mukuyu Farm has benefited from the continuous quality improvement system as practised in BGF.